tracelllll/cybertracell/README.md

 ### WELCOME TO MY GITHUB/ PORTFOLIO

-#### I am an Audio Engineer, Programmer, and Music Producer/DJ.
-I have experience in Cyber Security with my 2025 Regional and National competitor for SkillsUSA achievement.
+#### I am Trace, and I have experience in Cyber Security with my 2025 Regional and National competitor for SkillsUSA achievement.
+I am also a contributor to TraceLabs where we digitally track down missing people using OSINT tools.
-#### I also have a strong interest in other forms of hacking such as Lockpicking and Social Engineering.
+#### I have a strong interest in other forms of hacking such as Lockpicking, Social Engineering, Forensics, and Network Security.
-#### On this Github page, I will be sharing projects centered around my interests like creating networking tools, cyber security tool, but most notably Programming VSTs for music production.
+#### On this Github page, I will be sharing projects centered around my interests such as creating networking tools, cyber security tool, and OSINT based bash scripts so you can automate your next cyber investigation.
+(Ethically Of Course)
 ---

 ### TOOLS, LANGUAGES, & RESOURCES I KNOW